-Verify your Heroku account with credit card to get 1000 free dyno hours per month
+Verify your Heroku account with a credit card to get 1000 free dyno hours per month

-If you're not verified account, you only got 650 dyno hours.
-Assuming your app is not yet going to live, it's better to usethose 1000 free dyno hours.
-With 1000 hours of wall-clock time, even if your app did not sleep, you won't run out of hours since there is only 730 hours per month, more or less.
+If you don’t’ verify your account, you only got 650 dyno hours.
+Assuming your app is not yet going to live, it’s better to use those 1000 free dyno hours.
+With 1000 hours of wall-clock time, even if your app did not sleep, you won’t run out of hours since there are only 730 hours per month, more or less.